yawgmoth/CI-2807/_pages/lab2.md

 ## Further Information

-You can see a completed version of this tutorial on [github](https://github.com/yawgmoth/UnityDemo2D).
+You can find a completed version of this tutorial, with some extra features, on [github](https://github.com/yawgmoth/UnityDemo2D).

 If you want to know more about tilemaps, watch [this](https://unity3d.com/es/learn/tutorials/topics/2d-game-creation/intro-2d-world-building-w-tilemap?playlist=17093) excellent tutorial, or read [this](https://www.raywenderlich.com/23-introduction-to-the-new-unity-2d-tilemap-system) article.